GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - It is simple to setup environments with specific compilers, languages, tools, etc. Containers are a relatively new option for this
     - eg. May need tools that work for version 2.15.1 and not 2.16
 - Open source nature of Linux and bioinformatics tools
-  - Ease of development in an open source environment
 - High performance computers usually have Linux OS
-  - When connecting to HPC (eg. Biocluster) the command line is your main interface
+  - When connecting to HPC (eg. [Biocluster](https://redmine.biodiversity.agr.gc.ca/projects/biocluster/wiki/Biocluster_User_Guide)) the command line is your interface

 <br>